-Before we start going into the details of these strategies, you need to understand how an efficient project team operates in project management.
+Before we start going into the details of these strategies, you need to understand how an efficient project team operates in project management, what does project teams do, and who are all involved in it.
 A project team consists of different individuals with varying levels of authority.
 Their way of operation is dependent on the organizational culture and the methodology in use.

 Some everyday responsibilities of project teams are:

 - Working with the project manager throughout the project life cycle

 - Completing the assigned project deliverables and meeting all requirements

 - Documenting the process

 - Presenting possible solutions to the managers in case of a bottleneck

 - Keeping the project manager informed of the project progress